 Underestimating the costs involved

-Then, on top of this there are any necessary repair costs, expenses of moving your belongings to your new property, taxes, insurance, closing costs and also any costs included in buying if you are purchasing a new property.
-Having an accurate estimation of how much the overall cost to selling your home will be is imperative to ensure the process goes smoothly and doesn’t leave you in a difficult financial situation.
+Then, on top of this, there are any necessary repair costs, expenses of moving your belongings to your new property, taxes, insurance, closing costs and also any costs included in buying if you are purchasing a new property.
+Having an accurate estimation of how much it will cost to sell your home will be imperative to ensure the process goes smoothly and doesn’t leave you in a difficult financial situation.

-If you’re wondering how much some of these costs soon add up, then below we’ve created a table that shows the costs of using a traditional estate agency vs. with us at House Buyer Bureau.
+If you’re wondering how some of these costs add up, take a look at the table below which shows the costs of using a traditional estate agency compared to selling to us at House Buyer Bureau.